BOOK EARLY! Save MoreEarly Bookings Save Up to 40%

 From May, visiting hours: 10:00 – 18:00, Monday to Sunday.

-Read mote at website of Canava Santorini Distillery Museum
+Read more at the website of Canava Santorini Distillery Museum